DancingAxolotl/dnu_se_16-shipBattle/README.md

 # Ship battle
 A game about sinking ships.
-C# progect for our software engeneering course.
+C# progect for our software engineering course.

 " Yar har, wind at your back, lads,